helper-uttam/how-to-dok/README.md

 ### Knowledge needed

 We can identify some specific knowledge areas
+- Node.js and Express.js
+- Basic knowledge of Docker and Containerization
 - General Kubernetes knowledge
 - Developing services for/on Kubernetes
 - Argo Workflow